VTY shell¶

 paginate long output from commands.
 This feature used to be enabled by

-default but is now controlled by the VTYSH_PAGER
+default but is now controlled by the VTYSH_PAGER environment variable

-and the terminal paginate
+and the terminal paginate command:

 -

-¶ If set, the
+VTYSH_PAGER¶ If set, the

-environment variable causes vtysh to pipe output from commands through the given command.
+VTYSH_PAGERenvironment variable causes vtysh to pipe output from commands through the given command.
 Note that this happens regardless of the length of the output.
 As such, standard pager behavior (particularly waiting at the end of output) tends to be annoying to the user.
-Usingless -EFX
+Usingless -EFXis recommended for a better user experience.If this environment variable is unset, vtysh defaults to not using any pager.

 This variable should be set by the user according to their preferences, in their